 6. Release Proposals

 To sell the generated electricity, you will want to craft proposals.
 Reach out to firms, industries, and people to discuss your services.
-Figure out how much you will charge for your electricity, payment options, and service costs as well.
+Figure out how much you will charge for your electricity, payment options, and service costs.

 See Related: How to Start Investing With Purpose